agileware/wp-civicrm-ux/USAGE.md

 ```

 Comes with settings in the CiviCRM UX settings page to quickly change:
-  - the content of the Self Serve Checksum request form text
+  - the content of the Self Serve Checksum protection form text
   - the email message

 Also comes with the following filter hooks: